zingale/phy504/_sources/cxx-functions-example.rst.txt

    auto v_new = f(v_old);

 that we need to make a copy.
-But C++ instead provides *move semantics* -- this means that instead of copying the entire contents of the local ``v_out`` to the vector in the caller ``v_new`` it simply moves the data by setting the pointer to the data region in ``v_new`` to the data region in ``v_out`` before ``v_out`` is destroyed.
+But C++ instead provides *move semantics*---this means that instead of copying the entire contents of the local ``v_out`` to the vector in the caller ``v_new`` it simply moves the data by setting the pointer to the data region in ``v_new`` to the data region in ``v_out`` before ``v_out`` is destroyed.